karanvirsingh99/biof501_pipeline/README.md

 # Project description

 This workflow fits a genomic structural equation model (GenomicSEM) using genome-wide association study (GWAS) summary statistics for anorexia nervosa ([Watson et. al](https://www.nature.com/articles/s41588-019-0439-2)) and BMI ([Locke et. al](https://www.nature.com/articles/nature14177)).
 The model regresses the effect of each variant identified in the GWASs on two latent variables - BMI and non-BMI.
-This multivariate effectively computes the effect size of genetic variants identified that are associated with anorexia independently of BMI.
+This multivariate method effectively computes the effect size of genetic variants that are associated with anorexia independently of BMI.

 ## Overview